 The entire treatment usually requires trips every 4-8 weeks

 Patients will be required to visit the dentist regularly for adjustments – usually between 4 and 10 weeks after the orthodontic braces are fitted.
-During these appointments the orthodontist can evaluate the patient’s teeth and any progress made, while in the same time ensuring the desired result is achieved.
+During these appointments, the orthodontist can evaluate the patient's teeth and any progress made, while at the same time ensuring the desired result is achieved.

 Orthodontic braces risks and complications can include:

 Dental braces side effects can include the following:

 ● Discomfort and pain, especially immediately after the dental braces are fitted

 Reviews set the average dental braces success rate at 69.5% for adults and 100% for young adults such as teenagers.